qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/managed-datasets.md

 The new dataset is given a default name using the following format:  `{the connection name} - {table/view name}` which you can edit by clicking on the name and entering a new one.

 At this point, the dataset is not actually created or populated with data.
-You may return to the Datasets page, and you will see a new, draft dataset, with its default name and a gray bar next to it that indicates its being in draft mode.
+You may return to the Datasets page and you will see a new draft dataset, with its default name and a gray bar next to it that indicates its being in draft mode.

 ![Dataset-in-Draft-mode](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/dataset2.7.7.png#thumbnail-40)